ssumukh/MultiThreading-Proxy-Server/README.md

 # Proxy-Server
-A HTTPS proxy server with cache
+A HTTP proxy server with cache

 A proxy server with a limited cache ability has been implemented
 * Proxy server runs at http://127.0.0.1:12345